 Johnson City is a larger medium-sized city located in the state of Tennessee.
 With a population of 66,027 people and 19 constituent neighborhoods, Johnson City is the eighth largest community in Tennessee.

-Johnson City is a decidedly white-collar city, with fully 85.95% of the workforce employed in white-collar jobs, well above the national average.
+Johnson City is a decidedly white-collar city, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Johnson City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Johnson City who work in sales jobs (12.78%), office and administrative support (11.50%), and healthcare (11.27%).
+There are especially a lot of people living in Johnson City who work in healthcare (12.04%), sales jobs (11.86%), and office and administrative support (11.45%).

 In addition, Johnson City is a college town.
 There are a lot of students in Johnson City attending college, and as a result Johnson City provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The population of Johnson City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.87% of adults in Johnson City have a bachelor's degree or even advanced degree.
+The citizens of Johnson City are very well educated compared to the average community in the nation: 39.39% of adults in Johnson City have a bachelor's degree or even advanced degree.